-Based on a reexamination of agency rulemaking practices under the good cause exemption, 12 this Recommendation identifies best practices for enhancing public engagement in rulemaking under the good cause exemption, particularly when agencies use direct final rulemaking and interim final rulemaking.
+Based on a reexamination of agency rulemaking practices under the good cause exemption, 15 this Recommendation identifies best practices for enhancing public engagement in rulemaking under the good cause exemption, particularly when agencies use direct final rulemaking and interim final rulemaking.
 It also encourages agencies to use alternative methods-such as publishing requests for information, engaging in targeted outreach, convening listening sessions with interested persons, and soliciting post-adoption comments-to reap the benefits of robust public participation even when they rely properly on the good cause exemption.
-These recommendations constitute policy recommendations to agencies and are not intended to reduce legal risk.
-Recommendations 83-2 and 95-4 are superseded to the extent that they recommend public engagement practices that are inconsistent with this recommendation.
+Recommendations 83-2 and 95-4 are superseded to the extent that they recommend public engagement practices that are inconsistent with this Recommendation.